 Born in Trinidad, West Indies as the youngest of five siblings, Joseph was raised by her mother Sybil, a housewife, and her father Fred Pantor, a tailor.
 Although neither parent completed elementary school, they valued and understood the power of education to transform lives for generations.
 With their encouragement and sacrifices, Joseph attended Princes Town Roman Catholic Elementary School and St. Stephens College secondary school and graduated from the University of the West Indies, St. Augustine with a BS in Agriculture (1984) and an MPhil in Plant Science (1989).
 She then graduated from the University of Wisconsin, Madison with a PhD in Curriculum and Instruction – Science Education (1998).
 Joseph credits her mother, in particular, for insisting that she attend college, recalling that Sybil read a lot and wanted more for her children, especially for her two daughters; education and learning were everything in their family.
 Joseph remains forever grateful to her parents for doing the impossible and giving her an education, and this feeling inspired her to serve in higher education and pay it forward.

 Joseph’s career in education began as a graduate student in St. Augustine when she was a teaching assistant for various biology courses at the University of the West Indies from 1985 to 1989.
 After graduation in 1989, she began teaching with the Ministry of Education for the Government of Trinidad and Tobago, where she also served as Agricultural Science department chair from 1990 to 1992.
-During her PhD program at UW Madison (1994-1998), she held various teaching and research positions and served as program coordinator of Wisconsin Fast Plants in the Department of Plant Pathology.
+During her PhD program at UW Madison (1994-1998), she held various faculty positions and served as program coordinator of Wisconsin Fast Plants in the Department of Plant Pathology.
 Her first full-time faculty appointment came in 1998 at Grand Valley State University (GVSU) in Michigan, where she advanced through the ranks from assistant professor to professor in the Department of Biology – Science Education from 1998 to 2011.
 While at GVSU, Joseph served as associate dean in the College of Liberal Arts and Sciences from 2006 to 2011.
 She then took an appointment as dean of the College of Education at Eastern Michigan University in Ypsilanti, Mich., a post she held from 2011 to 2014.
 During her tenure at EMU, Joseph led the development and implementation of the COE’s first strategic plan, and she created the Office of Urban, Community, and International Outreach among other accomplishments.

 Recent Administrative Career